13 Ways to Remove Odors Naturally and Inexpensively

 4. Stir one tablespoon of baking soda into a cup of water.
 Pour the mixture into a spray bottle with a fine mist setting for a quick and inexpensive air freshener.

-5. If a food has gone bad in a plastic storage container, you can “rescue” the container.
+5. If food has gone bad in a plastic storage container, you can “rescue” the container.
 After sprinkling it with baking soda, close the lid tightly and let it sit overnight.
 The following morning, wash as usual.

 6. Leave an open box of baking soda in the refrigerator and freezer to remove odors.
 Change each month.